 If you’d like to prune or remove a tree on private property, check Part 13, Tree and Vegetation Preservation of Council's KLEP 2015 or Local Centres Development Control Plan depending on which policy applies to your address.
 Most properties will be covered by the Part 13, Tree and Vegetation Preservation of Council's KLEP 2015.
 For the Local Centres area, view the relevant land zoning map to check if your address falls within the area covered by this policy.

-If either policy requires you to get Council approval prior to pruning or removing a tree, you will need to complete a Request for Tree Works form and submit it, with appropriate fee payment, to Council for consideration against the Assessment Guidelines for Trees on Private Land (properties covered by the Part 13, Tree and Vegetation Preservation of Council's KLEP 2015 or the Local Centres Development Control Plan (properties located within the 'local centres').
+If either policy requires you to get Council approval prior to pruning or removing a tree, you will need to complete a Request for Tree Works form (pdf.
+202KB) and submit it, with appropriate fee payment, to Council for consideration against the Assessment Guidelines for Trees on Private Land (properties covered by the Part 13, Tree and Vegetation Preservation of Council's KLEP 2015 or the Local Centres Development Control Plan (properties located within the 'local centres').

 Ku-ring-gai also has many heritage items and heritage conservation areas where trees and vegetation are an important aspect of their character.
 Within heritage conservation areas and heritage items, tree works other than works for minor maintenance may require development consent from Council.